 NEW: Puppet shows support student learning of alphabet sounds for School Days 1 to 33, Day 47 and Day 61.

-The binder contains two reproducible workbooks and four DVDs.
+The binder contains two reproducible workbooks.
 The workbook material can be used with all the children in ONE family, because it can be photocopied.
 If you have only one child, you can use the pages in the binder as a consumable workbook.